Back to Blog

 TCPA (Telephone Consumer Protection Act, USA) and ACMA (Australian Communications and Media Authority) regulate outbound calling, consent management, and Do Not Call list compliance.
 These frameworks are particularly relevant for voice AI platforms with outbound calling capabilities, which most enterprise deployments include for appointment reminders, follow-ups, and reactivation campaigns.

 TCPA violations carry penalties of $500 to $1,500 per call.
-ACMA penalties for breaching the Do Not Call Register can reach $313,000 per contravention for corporations.
-These are per-call and per-contravention penalties, so a single outbound campaign to an unconsented list can generate millions in fines.
+ACMA penalties for breaching the Do Not Call Register are substantial for corporations: infringement notices reach up to $222,000 for each day on which contraventions occurred, court-imposed penalties can reach $2.22 million per day, and breaches of the related industry standards carry up to $250,000 per contravention, according to the Do Not Call Register compliance and breaches guidance.
+Because these accrue per call, per day, and per contravention, a single outbound campaign to an unconsented list can generate millions in fines.

 Trillet is the only platform in this comparison that includes both TCPA and ACMA compliance.
 This covers consent tracking, Do Not Call Register integration (DNCR in Australia), opt-out management, and call time restrictions.
 Every other platform either does not offer outbound calling or does not publish telemarketing compliance documentation.